MY ESWRA LOGIN

 10.2 Helpful hints

 The ESWRA Administrator can provide SIG Convenors’ contact details and/or contact the Convenors directly to make any arrangements for the SIG Programme.
-The work involved to deliver a successful SIG Programme should not be under estimated, therefore it is strongly suggested that a named member of the local organisational committee takes responsibility for the SIG programme.
+The work involved to deliver a successful SIG Programme should not be underestimated, therefore it is strongly suggested that a named member of the local organising committee takes responsibility for the SIG programme.

 SIG Programme events are very popular and need careful planning, for example: